Skip to main content

 Two women discussing buy-in

-The thing is, pitching ideas to your clients is very different from pitching them to business partners, owners or higher-ups, and it can be difficult to get people to buy-in—even if the idea is a really good one.
-So today, we wanted to make sure you can walk into the proverbial board room with confidence and create buy-in like the best of them.
-Read on to learn more about why getting buy-in is important to seeing your ideas come to life as well as for tips to help you pitch your business proposal.
+Pitching ideas to your clients is very different from throwing them to business partners, owners or higher-ups, and it can be not easy to get people to buy in—even if the idea is really good.
+So today, we wanted to make sure you can walk into the proverbial boardroom with confidence and create buy-in like the best of them.
+Read on to learn more about why getting buy-in is essential to seeing your ideas come to life, as well as for tips to help you pitch your business proposal.

 Why buy-in matters

-Even when you have a great idea, it’s almost impossible to just start implementing it if you aren’t a business-party-of-1.
+Even when you have a great idea, it’s almost impossible just to start implementing it if you aren’t a business-party-of-1.
 Because when you have business partners, bosses or external stakeholders, you need to get people on board before making changes to a process, budget, brand, etc. If you have ever tried to make moves on an idea without support, you’ll know that ideas can fall flat or never gain the momentum you need.
-To gain that support, you need to build a case that explains why your idea is worthwhile so everyone can get on the same page as you.
-Once that happens, your idea can gain steam.
+To achieve that support, you must build a case explaining why your idea is worthwhile so everyone can get on the same page.
+Once that happens, your concept can gain steam.

-It starts with a clear vision – Every strong business proposal starts with a clear vision and understanding of the problem you are trying to solve.
+It starts with a clear vision—Every strong business proposal starts with a clear vision and understanding of the problem you are trying to solve.
 For example, is there a process you feel could be more efficient because you personally (and repeatedly) experience a roadblock?
-Take some time to dive into what the problem is, why it is keeping the business from achieving its goals and how a different approach could be a positive change.
+Take some time to dive into the problem, why it is keeping the business from achieving its goals, and how a different approach could be a positive change.

 You have to sell your business proposal – If you want the chance of getting the approval you need, you need to sell your business partners, owners or decision makers on the outcome (or expected benefits).
 For example, if you want to start advertising on The Knot and WeddingWire as a way to get more leads, what are the benefits of doing so?
 You should be able to communicate those benefits (advertising as a low-touch way of getting a consistent stream of inquiries, allowing you to stay focused on nurturing your leads and potentially even lowering your cost of acquiring new bookings) clearly to your stakeholders.

-Make space for collaboration – People are more likely to buy into your business proposal if they feel like their input is valued and considered, so it is important that your pitch includes time for collaborative discussion.
-Listen to other’s ideas with genuine interest and resist the urge to get defensive if you are hearing constructive criticism.
-After all, sometimes, the best version of your idea will stem from it.
+Make space for collaboration – People are more likely to buy into your business proposal if they feel their input is valued and considered, so your pitch must include time for collaborative discussion.
+Listen to others’ ideas with genuine interest and resist getting defensive if you hear constructive criticism.
+After all, sometimes, the best version of your concept will stem from it.

-Time it right – Timing is everything when it comes to pitching ideas and getting people on-board—the best idea at the wrong time gets as much traction as no idea.
-For example, if you pitch a big idea in the middle of your wedding business’ busy season, it is likely to get lost in the shuffle.
-On the other hand, if you propose the same idea during a slower part of the year, everyone who might have something to contribute or complete would have ample time to do so—giving your idea a real chance at coming to life.
+Time it right – Timing is everything when pitching ideas and getting people on board—the best idea at the wrong time gets as much traction as no idea.
+For example, if you pitch a big idea during your wedding business’s busy season, it will likely get lost in the shuffle.
+On the other hand, if you propose the same idea during a slower part of the year, everyone with something to contribute or complete would have ample time to do so, giving your idea a real chance at coming to life.

 How to pitch your proposal